Dynamics and Stability of Non-Smooth Dynamical Systems with Two Switches: Structural Stability

-Although global and naturally derived from the regular case, $C$-structural stability as presented above is still a fairly complex property to proof and, in fact, to the knowledge of the authors it is an open problem to characterize it through simple conditions and, therefore, shall be treated on future works.
+Although global and naturally derived from the regular case, $C$-structural stability, as presented above, is still a fairly complex property to prove and, in fact, to the best of the author's knowledge, it is an open problem to characterize it through simple conditions and, therefore, shall be treated in future works.

 However, many of the difficulties found at characterizing $C$-structural stability comes from its global aspect.
-In fact, conditions for a semi-local approach can be found at \cite{Broucke2001} and, in order to apply this results, a \emph{regular} and \emph{compact} Filippov section of the cylinder $C$ must be taken.
+In fact, conditions for a semi-local approach can be found in \cite{Broucke2001} and, in order to apply these results, a \emph{regular} and \emph{compact} Filippov section of the cylinder $C$ must be taken.